nahid/apify/docs/Apify-Documentation.md

-# API Tester Documentation
+# Apify Documentation

 ## Overview

-API Tester is a robust command-line tool designed for API testing and validation.
+Apify is a robust command-line tool designed for API testing and validation.
 It allows developers to define API tests in JSON format and execute them against endpoints, providing detailed output of the request, response, and test results.
 The tool offers centralized environment management, variable substitution, and support for various payload types and file uploads.

 ## Table of Contents